blackducksoftware/exponential-backoff-tool/README.md

 * `-p, --perfom-on-failure`
 *(String)* A command to run whenever the original command fails.
 This command does not exponentially backoff and is intended for cleanup to keep the original command working (such as a command that touchs a file when it runs with the intent of populating it, it fails, and then a subsequent run fails because the file was touched)
 * `-r, --retries`
-*(Intger)* The number of times to retry the command (Default: -1)
+*(Integer)* The number of times to retry the command (Default: -1)
 * `-a, --retry-on-all`
 Retry on all non-zero exit codes.
 * `-c, --retry-on-exit-codes`
 *(String)* A comma delimited list of exit codes to try on.
 * `-x, --retry-on-regexp-matches`
-A comma delimited list of regular expressions found in stderr or stdout to retry on.
+*(String)*A comma delimited list of regular expressions found in stderr or stdout to retry on.
 * `-s, --retry-on-string-matches`
-A comma delimited list of strings found in stderr or stdout to retry on.
+*(String)*A comma delimited list of strings found in stderr or stdout to retry on.
 * `-C, --success-on-exit-codes`
 *(String)* A comma delimited list of exit codes  to change to success codes.
 * `-X, --success-on-regexp-matches`
-A comma delimited list of regular expressions found in stderr or stdout  to change to success codes.
+*(String)*A comma delimited list of regular expressions found in stderr or stdout  to change to success codes.
 * `-S, --success-on-string-matches`
-A comma delimited list of strings found in stderr or stdout  to change to success codes.
+*(String)*A comma delimited list of strings found in stderr or stdout  to change to success codes.
 * `-v, --verbose`
 Enable Verbose Output.
 * `--version`